GoncaloFDS/Graphics-Engine/README.md

 # GameEngine CGJ 2017/18

-- Abrir a Solution em \projects\GameEngine.slt
+- Open visual Studio Solution \projects\GameEngine.slt
-- No Visual Studio escolher o projecto GameEngine como StartUpProject
+- In the Solution Explorer set GameEngine as StartUpProject
-- Colocar em Debug ou Release em x64
+- Run on Debug or Release using x64

+Final Grade: 19